Automattic/Edit-Flow/readme.txt

 New features, including story budget and editorial metadata, a completely rewritten calendar view, and many bug fixes, including one for editorial comments appearing in the admin.

 == Changelog ==

+= 0.6.3 (Mar.
+21, 2011) =
+* Restored email notifications to old delivery method instead of queueing with WP cron because of reliability issues.
+* Better approach to including files so Edit Flow works properly on Windows systems.
+* Option to see all unpublished content on story budget and editorial calendar with a filter to include scheduled posts as unpublished content.

 = 0.6.2 (Jan.
 26, 2011) =
 * Bug fix: Post Titles were broken in email notifications.
 (Thanks kfawcett and madguy000!)